Home/Nutritional Comparison

 Yellow Corn Pasta

-Yellow corn pasta is a gluten-free alternative to traditional pasta made from cornmeal, providing a unique flavor and texture.
-It is rich in carbohydrates and offers a good source of fiber and essential nutrients.
+Yellow corn pasta is a gluten-free alternative to traditional wheat pasta, made from ground corn.
+It is rich in carbohydrates and provides a good source of fiber and essential nutrients.

-Rich in dietary fiber, which aids in digestion and promotes a healthy gut.
+Rich in fiber, which aids in digestion and helps maintain a healthy gut microbiome.

 Adlay Millet